AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 _____________________________________________________________________________________________________
 ## 2.7 String Methods

 - [ ] Compare `String` Objects
 - [ ] Use `String` Methods
+- [ ] Using Java API Specification
+- [ ] Using ASCII table within Java
+	- [ ] I will be able to write a program that utitlizes String methods

 Navigate to and review the information that can be found at [Java API Specification](https://docs.oracle.com/en/java/javase/14/docs/api/index.html).